A faux garage in Cambridge

 Step 5: Get rid of stuff.

-• drove out to Roxbury over two nights to recycle scrap wood and warped wood risers at a construction debris dropoff site.
+:wood: scrap wood and warped wood risers :heavy_check_mark: drove out to a construction debris dropoff site in Roxbury

-• donated an absurd amount of white paint to our local Somerville theater group.
+:paintbrush: absurd amount of white paint :heavy_check_mark: donated to our local Somerville theater group

-• sold extra wall and flooring tiles on FB Marketplace
+:bricks: extra wall and flooring tiles :heavy_check_mark: sold on FB Marketplace

-• gave away unused furniture (folding chairs, carts), baby items, construction materials (grout, wood floor finish, paint samples) and so many other things on the FB Buy Nothing Cambridge group.
+:chair: unused furniture (folding chairs, carts), baby items, construction materials (grout, wood floor finish, paint samples) and so many other things :heavy_check_mark: gave away on the FB Buy Nothing Cambridge group

 :sparkles: My proudest moment of this project has been that nothing ended up in the trash. :sparkles: